-It is the policy of the Albuquerque Police Department (Department) to effectuate the role of the $CID \ge$ by developing programs that assist individuals with a history of behavioral health issues.
-This assistance is designed to communicate clearly the options available to patrol sworn personnel who most frequently interact with individuals in crisis and individuals with mental illness.
+It is the policy of the Albuquerque Police Department (Department) to establish and support CID personnel with the goal of developing programs that assist individuals with a history of behavioral health issues.
+This assistance is designed to communicate clearly the options available to patrol sworn personnel who are among Department personnel who most frequently interact with individuals living with behavioral health issues or who are experiencing behavioral health crises.